“The single most important goal for performing artists is to see how they are doing.”

 With an audio recording of a solo, for instance, we might listen once to a section and assess our rhythm; for a second appraisal we could focus on intonation; on a third pass we might weigh our dynamics, vibrato, articulation, tone, or other expressive effects.

 When reviewing a video of a performance, we should gauge our stage presence and also examine whether we display any unfavorable mannerisms such as raised shoulders, facial grimaces, muscular stiffness, or inordinate movements.

 3. Assess for Excellence

-As we practice, we need to continually sense whether our actions meet our standards of excellence.
+As we practice, we need to sense whether our actions meet our standards of excellence.
 Those standards are elaborated on throughout The Musician’s Way, but, in a nutshell, they are: ease, expressiveness, accuracy, rhythmic vitality, beautiful tone, focused attention, and positive attitude.

 For example, as we play or sing, we should insist on ease, and never let ourselves push through difficulties or execute phrases at uncontrollable tempos.

 4. Seek Feedback

 We learn the most at the edges of our knowledge.
 And all of us filter what we perceive, so we often can’t evaluate with untarnished objectivity.
-Other viewpoints, therefore, as well as critiques, are crucial to our growth.
+Other viewpoints, therefore, along with critiques, are crucial to our growth.

-When I assess my own work, for instance, I perpetually assume that I’m missing something.
+When I assess my own work, for instance, I assume that I may be missing something.
 For that reason, I ask others to read my writing, listen to my playing, critique my concert programming ideas, and so forth.

 When a colleague points out something that I’ve overlooked, I rejoice, because I recognize that my awareness has been expanded.